jan-bogaerts/mark/src/markdownCode.md

   - Put a transformer-status-icon component in front of the transformer name, set property 'transformer'
   - the tab content shows a results-view-tab component
   - when a tab gets selected, do: `positionTrackingService.setActiveTransformer(transformer)`
-- when first initialized, set the selected tab to the first item in the list and make certain that `positionTrackingService.setActiveTransformer(transformer)` is called for the correct transformer (first in the list)
+- when first initialized and the list is not empty, set the selected tab to the first item in the list and make certain that `positionTrackingService.setActiveTransformer(transformer)` is called for the correct transformer (first in the list)
 - create a json structure for all the tabs (fields: key, label, children).
 - assign the json structure to the items property.
 - Monitors for events dispatched from the all-spark service (field: eventTarget, event: transformers-loaded): whenever this event comes in, rebuild the list of entry points.